 As a first time competitor, he was initially entered into the "B" Category Competition but was also permitted to compete in the "A" Category Competition.

-James aquitted himself way and was declared to be the winner in the "B" competition and was runner up in the "A" competition.
+James aquitted himself well and was declared to be the winner in the "B" competition and was runner up in the "A" competition.

 Well done to James for doing this and hopefully the Branch can continue to build on this by competing again in 2020.

 June 2019 saw the Branch preparing once again for the H&I Area Best Kept War Memorial Competition.
 During several weekends Branch members gave their time to labour around the Memorial to ensure that it was ready for inspection on Wednesday 19 June 2019.

 As a consequence, the Memorial was judged to be fourth equal within the Area and was then eligible for entry into the National Competition.